newz2000/express-easy/README.md

 This project aims to simplify the creation of new Express.js projects that adhere to best practices.

+# WARNING: This is not stable and not ready for use!
+Please use the [Issue tracker](https://github.com/newz2000/express-easy/issues) to start a discussion and shape the implementation.

 ## Project Roadmap

-* Version 0.1: Proof of concept / spike
+* _Version 0.1:_ Proof of concept / spike - no tests unstable
 * Version 0.2: Modularization and unit tests
 * Version 0.3: Command line utility
 * Version 0.4: Database support